Mexican journalist slain in attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MEXICO CITY: Mexican journalist Jorge Armenta was killed on Sunday in Ciudad Obregon in the country’s north, making him the third journalist slain in Mexico so far this year, authorities said.
+MEXICO CITY: Mexican journalist Jorge Armenta was killed Saturday in Ciudad Obregon in the country's north, making him the third journalist slain in Mexico so far this year, authorities said.

 "An armed attack has been confirmed that took the life of Jorge Armenta," director of digital media outlet Medios Obson, the regional prosecutor's office said on Twitter.